threedle/text2mesh/README.md

 **Text2Mesh** is a method for text-driven stylization of a 3D mesh, as described in "Text2Mesh: Text-Driven Neural Stylization for Meshes" (forthcoming).

 ## Installation
+**Note:** The below installation will fail if run on something other than a CUDA GPU machine.
 ```
 conda env create --file text2mesh.yml
 conda activate text2mesh